ptcrealitylab/toolsocket/README.md

     this.m = method; // Method such as post, get, action, ...
     this.r = route; // Package route.
 Example "/boston/seaport/ptc"
-    this.b = body; // Message body (object, array, number, string) this.s = null // Secret used to manage write access.
+    this.b = body; // Message body (object, array, number, string) this.s = null // (optional) Secret used to manage write access.
 };
 ````

 ### install
 add the following to your package.json